Skip to content

 Add custom images, icons, and symbols as glyphs in your bitmap font.
 Learn how to import, manage, and optimize image glyphs for game and app development.

-Image glyphs allow you to add custom images like icons, symbols, or logos directly into your bitmap font.
-This is perfect for games and applications that require unique visual elements not found in standard fonts.
+Image glyphs let you embed custom icons, symbols, or logos directly into your bitmap font.
+This is useful when your game or application needs visual elements that standard fonts don’t provide.

 Image Glyphs Interface

-Adding images is straightforward.
-You can either drag and drop them into the workspace or use the “Select Images” button.
+Drag and drop images into the workspace, or use the “Select Images” button:

-1. Select or Drag-and-Drop your image files into the image area.
+1. Select or Drag-and-Drop image files into the image area.

-2. The tool automatically processes them and adds them to your image glyph list.
+2. The tool processes and adds them to your image glyph list.

 For best results, use formats that support transparency: